smileisak/release-controller/design/crds.md

 `ReleaseTrack` Custom Resource Definition is cluster scoped, it defines the following :
 1. releaseStoreRef from where the releases will be grabbed.
-2. actionStoreRef defines what to do when a new Release is out.
+2. action defines what to do when a new Release is out.

 ```yaml